 Porches are not a traditional feature.
-Most houses open either directly on to a shared 'courtyard' area, into a small enclosed space or, as at St. Matthews Terrace, on to their front gardens.
+Most houses open directly on to a shared 'courtyard' area or into a small enclosed space.
 Generally the introduction of porches would not be appropriate.
-Canopies are occasionally used to afford weather protection, new simple canopies in a traditional form may be acceptable but not where they conflict with other architectural details such as carved door surrounds or are detrimental to the unity of the whole such as a terrace.
+Canopies are occasionally used to afford weather protection.
+New simple canopies in a traditional form may be acceptable, but not where they conflict with other architectural details such as carved door surrounds or are detrimental to the unity of the whole - such as in a terrace.